seniorinteractive/nova-storage-info-card/README.md

 ## Usage

 Register the card with Nova.
-To use the package, you need to indicate a disk meta in the format: the name of the container in Storage and the custom name.
+To use the package, you need to indicate a disk meta in the format:

+- the name that you used in **config/filesystem.php**
+- title for a table (optional).

+\
 In order to display the maximum disk size, write a memory meta which includes the maximum disk size.

+\
 For example:
 ```php
 class NovaServiceProvider extends NovaApplicationServiceProvider